kirawat/kirawat.me/src/content/notes/snippets/remove-duplicate-files.md

   parser.add_argument(
     "--all",
     action="store_true",
     help="If specified, remove all files in a duplicate pair.
-Default is to remove only 'file(N).ext'."," )
+Default is to remove only 'file(N).ext'.", )

   args = parser.parse_args()